Most people don’t know how to not shop for a photographer. You should ask yourself the following questions before you start shopping.

-So, who was the photographer that took these photos and when were they taken?
-I don’t know the answer to either of those questions.
-I can however point you to the Facebook post from January 12th of this year.
+So, who was the photographer that took these photos, and when were they taken?
+I don’t know.
+However, I can point you to the Facebook post from January 12th of 2018.

 Question: How Much Do You Charge?

 - What kind of photographer do I need?